Richard Levy (paleoclimatologist): ANtarctic Geological Drilling Program (ANDRILL)

-Much of Levy's research has focused on recovering and interpreting geological and climate records that are "preserved beneath Antarctica's blanket of ice" and he has been involved with the ANDRILL programme, an international effort investigating the role of Antarctica in global environmental change over the past 65 million years to understand how the area might respond to future global changes.
+Much of Levy's research has focused on recovering and interpreting geological and climate records that were "preserved beneath Antarctica's blanket of ice" and he was involved with the ANDRILL programme, an international effort investigating the role of Antarctica in global environmental change over the past 65 million years to understand how the area might respond to future global changes.

-In 2007 the ANDRILL team drilled to a depth of 1138.54 metres in the Southern McMurdo Sound in Antarctica and recovered sedimentary rock samples that show a record of the last 13 million years of "glacial and climatic variation of the West Antarctic Ice Sheet and Ross Sea region."
-Levy contributed to a journal article in 2007 which summarises the results of the project and concludes it was likely environmental changes in Antarctic ice volume had contributed significantly to sea levels and ocean circulation.
-Levy has noted that changes in Antarctica due to the earth getting warmer and the melting of the ice, would affect sea levels and the climate around the coastal regions.
+In 2007 the ANDRILL team drilled to a depth of 1138.54 metres in the Southern McMurdo Sound in Antarctica and recovered sedimentary rock samples that showed a record of the last 13 million years of "glacial and climatic variation of the West Antarctic Ice Sheet and Ross Sea region".
+Levy contributed to a journal article in 2007 which summarised the results of the project and concluded that it was likely environmental changes in Antarctic ice volume had contributed significantly to sea levels and ocean circulation.
+Levy has noted that changes in Antarctica due to the Earth getting warmer and the melting of the ice, would affect sea levels and the climate around the coastal regions.

 Levy joined an international consortium of scientists, who in 2010, extended the earlier work of the ANDRILL project.
-Frank Rack from the University of Nebraska who also worked on the team, explained that drilling into an earlier time could show the transition of Antarctica from being ice-free about 40 million years ago, to the creation of the ice sheet.
-Levy said the research shows that the ice sheets are highly sensitive to relatively small changes in CO_{2}, and this information allows scientists to consider Earth's potential future if greenhouse gas levels and temperatures continued to rise and large parts of Antarctica became ice-free.
+Frank Rack from the University of Nebraska–Lincoln who also worked on the team, explained that drilling into an earlier time could show the transition of Antarctica from being ice-free about 40 million years ago, to the creation of the ice sheet.
+Levy said the research showed that the ice sheets were highly sensitive to relatively small changes in CO_{2}, and this information allowed scientists to consider Earth's potential future if greenhouse gas levels and temperatures continued to rise and large parts of Antarctica became ice-free.

-In 2020, as part of a $250 million redevelopment of Scott Base, Levy was part of the GNS Science team that ran models on projected sea levels in Antarctica based on various scenarios.
-When discussing this research, Levy clarified that predicting sea levels in polar regions was difficult because of the complicated relationship between the melting of the ice sheets in West Antarctica and Greenland, but concluded that, based on their projections, "there is a 95 per cent chance that local sea level could rise or fall within the range between -116 and +164 cm by 2120."
+In 2020, as part of a $250 million redevelopment of Scott Base, Levy was a member of the GNS Science team that ran models on projected sea levels in Antarctica based on various scenarios.
+When discussing this research, Levy clarified that predicting sea levels in polar regions was difficult because of the complicated relationship between the melting of the ice sheets in West Antarctica and Greenland, but concluded that, based on their projections, "there [was] a 95 per cent chance that local sea level could rise or fall within the range between -116 and +164 cm by 2120".